vrikodar/P4ck3t/P4ck3t.md

 ![](https://github.com/SxNade/P4ck3t/blob/main/Labs/images/lb2-intrtr-ping.png)

-**we can also try ping the DNS address 8.8.8.8 from PC's in the subnet as well as from Router1**
+**we can also try to ping the DNS address 8.8.8.8 from PC's in the subnet as well as from Router1**

 ![](https://github.com/SxNade/P4ck3t/blob/main/Labs/images/lb2-ping-every.png)